All bills

 What does SJR26-008 do?

-This is a ceremonial resolution to honor and congratulate Colorado athletes competing in the 2026 Winter Olympic and Paralympic Games.
-It does not create any new state laws or regulations.
-Instead, it serves as an official way for the state to recognize the athletes, their families, and their coaches for their hard work and achievements.
+This is a ceremonial resolution that formally honors and congratulates the Colorado athletes competing in the 2026 Winter Olympic and Paralympic Games.
+It does not create any new laws, rules, or taxes.
+It simply recognizes the hard work of these athletes, their families, and the local training facilities that supported them.

 What is the current status of SJR26-008?